vikrantkumar158/crondesc/README.md

 ## Acknowledgement

-The cron-parser is a basic command line application to demonstrate Go's features and functionality.
+The crondesc is a basic command line application.